-Generally speaking the impact on human individuals is merely a case of dealing with diarrhoea for a few days.
-Where the disease progresses beyond this antibiotic treatment may be required and ultimately a potential stay in hospital.
-Occasionally the disease may be severe enough in the very young or elderly to be the cause of death.
+In general, the impact on human individuals is merely a case of dealing with diarrhoea for a few days.
+Where the disease progresses, antibiotic treatment may be required and ultimately hospitalisation.
+Occasionally the disease may be severe enough in the very young or elderly to be the cause of death

 A detailed breakdown of the treatment cost by Member States (MS), and differential use of antimicrobials.
-Treatment failure rates in MS where AMR (Anti-microbial resistance) is high.Cost benefit analysis of EU measures against SE ST must be evaluated to convinced member states of the interest of their investment in salmonella prophylaxis
+Treatment failure rates in MS where AMR (Anti-microbial resistance) is high.Cost benefit analysis of EU measures against S. Enteritidis and S. Thypimurium must be evaluated to convinced member states of the interest of their investment in Salmonella prophylaxis.

-There are a number of estimates of the cost of surveillance depending on which country is recording the cost but generally it is thought the cost of surveillance alone is in the region of £ 3.4 million per annum.
+There are a number of estimates of the cost of surveillance depending on which country is recording the cost but generally it is thought that the cost of surveillance alone is in the region of £ 3.4 million per annum.

 Other than the obvious restriction on infected animals there are no further restrictions on the international trade for this disease.
 Imports into the EU must conform with EU control legislation and countries must be approved for such imports.
 Certain third countries have additional requirements in relation to testing of breeding stock, companion animals and horses.

-Relative risk and attribution re sources and routes
+Relative risk and attribution resources and routes.Antimicrobial resistance gene transfer